NicolasAngleraud/Deep-Learning-for-Supervised-Text-Classification/README.md

 2. **Llama3.2-Based Models**
    - Few-shot prompting by leveraging the probability distribution of next token to be generated for each class first subword token
-   - Replacing the modeling head with a linear classifier and fine-tuning

 ## Getting Started